Ready To Stop Guessing And Start Seeing Results?

 #1.
 The Trap Of Unrealistic Goals - Expecting Too Much, Too Soon

 While it's good to have a clear vision of what you want to achieve, setting overly ambitious goals from the outset can lead to discouragement.
-Many people give up because they expect results that, in reality, require a lot of time and perseverance.
+Some people give up because they expect results that, in reality, require a lot of time and perseverance.
 When progress doesn't live up to these high expectations, it's easy to become overwhelmed and give up before gaining momentum.

 The solution: Aim for progress, not perfection.